 Metro, formerly known as MetroPCS, is a prepaid wireless service provider which operates under the T-Mobile umbrella.
 Launched more than 20 years ago, it offers customers a couple of rate plan options for those who don’t need many of the extras that come with tier-one carriers.

-With more than one dozen smartphones in its portfolio, Metro has something for everyone.
+With more than two dozen smartphones in its portfolio, Metro has something for everyone.
 Figuring out which one is right for you can sometimes feel a little bit overwhelming; we know the paradox of choice can be quite real.